banner

 1.4 Finches (Fringillidae)

 Many finches are beautiful, colourful and skillful singing birds.
-They live of seeds mainly.
-You can tell so by looking at the beak: short, thick and strong, able to crack all kind of seeds and nuts.
+Seeds are their main source of food which you can tell by looking at their beak: short, thick and strong, able to crack all kind of seeds and nuts.
 Chaffinches are common birds all over Europe.
-In Western Europe they are especially seen in winter when they are less shy and because there are simply more of them: lots of Chaffinches from Scandinavia migrate to Western Europe in winter.
+In Western Europe they are especially seen in winter when they are less shy and because there are simply more of them in one place.
+Lots of Chaffinches from Scandinavia migrate to Western Europe in winter.

 The Greenfinch is not as shy as the Chaffinch especially during the breeding season.
 The bird is very fond of rose-hips and will do everything to get them!
-Often the green and yellow colours of the Greenfinch are less prominent during winter.
+The green and yellow colours of the Greenfinch are less prominent during winter.

 The Greenfinch (Chloris chloris) often is a bit pale in winter.

-Another regular guest in our garden in winter is the Siskin.
-It breeds in our low countries in small numbers, for it actually is a bird to be found in pine forests in Northern Europe and Scotland.
-In winter the birds travels southwards to England and the Benelux.
-The bird is not very shy, but it moves about a lot.
-Thus it often is hard to photograph.
+Another regular guest in my garden during winter is the Siskin.
+It breeds in this part of Europe in small numbers as it actually a bird to be found in pine forests in Northern Europe and Scotland.
+In winter these birds travel from southwards to England and the Benelux.
+The bird is not very shy, but it moves a lot which makes it difficult to photograph.
 In all pictures of the species on our pages a male is depicted.
 The female is darker, with less yellow colouring.

-Siskins (Carduelis spinus) are striking visitors to our garden in winter.
+Siskins (Carduelis spinus) are regular visitors to our garden in winter.

-Other finches that appear in our garden are the Bullfinch, the Brambling, the Goldfinch and the Linnet.
-Alas, we do not have pictures of these species available at the moment
+Other finches that appear in my garden are the Bullfinch, the Brambling,and the Linnet.
+Alas, I do not have pictures of these species available yet.

 1.5 Warblers (Sylviidae)

 Warblers are very small birds.
 Most of them are very dull and some species are very hard to tell apart.
 All warblers are insect eaters.
-Most of them come to Europe in summer to breed and in autumn leave again for Africa.
+Most of them come to Europe in summer to breed and in autumn they leave again for Africa.
 The Chiffchaff below looks very much like the Willow Warbler, which is not depicted here.
-Even experts listen to them rather than look at them to tell them apart.
-The Willow Worbler is an excellent singer, but the Chiffchaff only says... chiff chaff, of course.
+Even experts listen to them rather than look at them in order to tell them apart.
+The Willow Worbler is an excellent singer, but the Chiffchaff only says... chiff chaff (Hey, what else should a Chiffchaff say!).
 The Gold Crest is the smallest bird in the Benelux, weighing about 5 grams only.
-Gold Crests do not migrate, but stay in Europe during winter.
+Gold Crests do not migrate and stay in Europe during winter.
 Then they regularly mix up with tits and finches.

 The Chiffchaff (Phylloscopus collybita) is a very dull bird, but the Gold Crest (Regulus regulus) has quite striking colours.